About Physio Development

 I graduated from Curtin University, Perth, in 2005 and have since been working in private practice.

-My clinical experience has been in musculoskeletal physiotherapy, with some time also spent in a multidisciplinary pain management clinic, as well as with some local Perth sporting teams.
+My clinical experience has been in various musculoskeletal clinical settings, including private practice and also previously in a multidisciplinary pain management clinic.

 My passion for physiotherapy has continued to grow over time and is in large part due to the mentoring and guidance I’ve been lucky to receive over these years.